comychitz/knowledge/finance/README.md

     * americasebest401k.com/401k-fee-checker
     * economicprinciples.org
 * living trust vs will
-    * using a living trust will avoid probate - a costly and liength procedure of allowing the courts to sort through your assets (and make everything public record).
+    * using a living trust will avoid probate - a costly and lengthy procedure of allowing the courts to sort through your assets (and make everything public record).
     * template document for a living trust can be found here